A signed book from Thoreau's library

 Second edition.
 Remboitage in contemporary leather binding of the same book.
 Concord Library stamp to title page, fore-edge a bit chipped.
 Pages quite clean, Very Good.

-HDT’s ownership signature and annotations in bold ink.
+Thoreau’s young ownership signature and his numerous annotations in bold ink.

-This book was gifted in 1874 by his devoted sister, Sophia, to the Concord Library and later de-accessioned by the library in 1906 and purchased by the celebrated collector Stephen H. Wakeman.
-He was amongst the greatest collectors of all time in a golden era of collectors who continuously one-upped each other by gobbling up the choicest pieces.
-He was the premier Thoreau collector, amassing the largest, most comprehensive assortment of HDT items - even furniture made and used by Thoreau.
+The book was gifted in 1874 by his devoted sister, Sophia, to the Concord Library then de-accessioned in 1906 and purchased by the celebrated collector Stephen H. Wakeman.
+He was amongst the greatest collectors of all time and the premier Thoreau collector, amassing the largest, most comprehensive assortment of HDT items.
+This book later made its way into the collection of W. Stephen Thomas, the 23rd president of the Thoreau Society.

-It's now over 200 years since the icon's birth, and his place in the literary firmament is fully established.
-Nice copies of HDT's books and even fragments of his manuscript leaves are often available, but items of this gravity are genuinely scarce.
+Nice copies of HDT's books and even fragments of his manuscript leaves are often available, but items of this intimate gravity are genuinely scarce.
 This is a crown jewel piece for any literature collection.

 [signed, literature, history]